 This is false.
 The law does not require anyone to give a recorded statement to an insurance company.
 There are some insurance policies that require certain persons to provide information to the insurance company, but this is not in every case or every policy and does not mean you have to submit to a recorded statement.
 There are other ways to provide the information that are less harmful in the long run.

 Don’t be fooled by their forceful tactics to get you to submit to a recorded statement.
 They know they can twist a victim’s words around it will reduce the amount they payout so they will say anything to make you think you have no choice.

 Insurance companies will analyze and comb over every word to find something to use against you to deny liability—in part or completely.
 Nothing good can come from making a recorded statement.
 Some drivers believe it’s the right thing to do, but it only hurts their case in the long run.

+The insurance company said I have no choice.
 This is simply not true.
-You have a choice.
+You do have a choice.
 There are limited circumstances where a recorded statement is actually required and cannot be avoided – but these circumstances are very limited and a skilled car accident lawyer will know how to avoid them and protect you from the insurance company’s gamesmanship.
 In our experience, less than 1% of our clients actually give a recorded statement.